imaaronjames/Simple-Android-Toast/README.md

 ![TextLayer](https://raw.githubusercontent.com/imaaronjames/Simple-Android-Toast/master/androidToast-Sample-Project.framer/images/sample.png)

 ## How to use this module
 You only need one line of code to make Simple Android Toast work.
-It looks a little something like this.
+It looks a little something like this:

   `android.toast("By default, toasts are one line")`

+or, if your toast requires more than one line, the code could look like this:

+  `android.toast("If your toast is a little longer, you can make your toast larger", "isTwoLines")`

 ### Simple customization
 There are two parameters you can change: toastMessage and toastSize